Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 -   Eliminate products and customizations that are not part of the problem.

 This makes it easier for others to reproduce the problem, and it increases your chances of meeting others with the same problem or even a solution.
-The more complex your story, the more likely that it is unique to your situation and impenetrable to others.
+The more complex your story, the more likely that it's unique to your situation and impenetrable to others.

 (upgrading-troubleshooting-ask-for-help-label)=